storj/design-docs/20240106-low-io-piece-storage.md

 Trash status cannot be stored, as the journal does not store messages for restore from trash procedure.
 This is not a concern though, the next garbage collection will deal with these pieces anyway.

+TODO: not so sure about the last statement anymore.
+If journal rewrites turn out to happen more often than garbage collection, then we would never collect that garbage.
+Needs some thinking.

 ## Rationale